Does marijuana help PTSD?

 In fact, in the 1990’s an entirely new system of the human body was discovered, the endogenous cannabinoid system.

-The bodies of all mammals need a balance of internal cannabinoids in order to function effectively.
-An imbalance of internal cannabinoids may lead to disease and disorder.
+All mammals need a balance of internal cannabinoids to function effectively.
+A cannabinoids imbalance can lead to disease and disorder.

 What’s a cannabinoid?

 Cannabinoids are chemical compounds that act on cannabinoid receptors.